Ercanar/bachelor-thesis/Thesis.typ

     [equatorial], [-26.621], [-4.907], [-21.714],
     table.cell(
       rowspan: 2,
-      [@Langen2012],
+      [@Langen2012$""^1$],
     ),
     [polar]     , [-3.5], [-3.0], [-0.54],
     [equatorial], [-5.1], [-3.5], [-1.6 ]
   ),
-  caption: [Values for Planck and lapse rate feedback factors from the MSCM and @Langen2012.], ) <lapserate>
+  caption: [Values for Planck and lapse rate feedback factors from the MSCM and @Langen2012.
+            The main difference between the two models lies within the equatorial lapse rate, being more than 13 times more negative in the MSCM.
+            $""^1$ The values of this source are for an aqua planet, not for a real world.], ) <lapserate>

 While the differences in Planck feedback are reasonably small,